bonimy/MushROMs/doc/SMB1 Level Format.md

 7 | `1B` | `33 29 01 27 64`
 8 | `20` | `30 32 21 65`

 For example, W4-3 would have world offset `0x0E`.
-We go four values down the list because we add an extra area number for the autowalk sequence of W4-2.
+We go four values down the list because we add an extra level number for the autowalk sequence of W4-2.
 Thus, the area number of W4-3 is `0x2C`.

 - **Note**: There are interesting cases that can occur when the player does or doesn't complete a world.
 For example, if we put an Axe in W1-1 and the player used that to beat the level, the game would start the player at world 2, so our next level loaded would be W2-1, not W1-2.